 Since no nectar is produced in the male flowers at the tip of the plant.
 Maize is not particularly interesting to bees and only is rarely visited.
 Nonetheless, flowering maize plays a role for bees as a source of pollen.
 Maize was detected in many probes but the quantities found were so low that it was impossible to determine whether GM maize actually was in question.
 In contrast, it must be assumed that significant proportions of pollen from GM maize will be found in bees’ pollen baskets in the case that bee colonies are established in the vicinity of fields of GM maize.

 Other nectariferous plants:

 Despite the fact that soy is not a collection source for honeybees, traces of this plant are found in honey when bees travel through areas in which soy is cultivated in Argentina.
-Pollen from GM soy may therefore be detected in many Argentinean honeys, albeit in very miniscule quantities.
+Pollen from GM soy may, therefore, be detected in many Argentinean kinds of honey, albeit in very minuscule quantities.

 Testing for GMO in Honey:

 Arbro offers RT-PCR based testing of GMO testing for your honey products and our method is internationally validated and widely accepted as the most efficient way to screen for GMOs.
 Additional screening tests may be advisable for different commodities and ingredients and please contact us with our experts for more information about devising the best testing strategy for your product.
 We are NABL ISO 17025:2005, Govt Approved Laboratory for GMO testing.
 We also offer a comprehensive suite of GMO tests for corn, corn by-products, soybeans, canola and rice being exported to the European Union, Japan, South Korea, Australia and New Zealand.
 We have 17 matrices under our NABL ISO 17025:2005 GMO testing scope.